coditori/highly-skilled-job-offers/README.md

 - [Sweden](https://assets.publishing.service.gov.uk/government/uploads/system/uploads/attachment_data/file/903888/2020-07-27_Tier_2_5_Register_of_Sponsors.pdf)
 - Germany: Not found 404 :|
 - [Denmark](https://nyidanmark.dk/en-GB/Words%20and%20Concepts%20Front%20Page/SIRI/List%20certified%20companies)

+#### Remote jobs
+First you need to know you can not work remotely from some countries and a lot of companies prefer to work with frelancers who have an official bank account in the their country or have a registered company under your name.
+To find these jobs you can find this repo helpful [remote jobs](https://github.com/remoteintech/remote-jobs).

 ## 3- Schedule the interview
 It's a common mistake that you have an interview in another time zone and you miss the interview because of miscalculations.
 With [Calendly](https://calendly.com) you can easily set up your calendar and ask people to find a free slot in your calendar.